-For CSPs offered for the above Graduate Certificate programs in 2021, the CSP benefits will only be available for all subjects taken in the August study period as indicated on the Fees schedule.
-If you do not complete the program by the end of the August study period 2021, any further subject enrolments will be billed on a full-fee basis.
+For CSPs offered for the above Graduate Certificate programs in 2021, the CSP benefits will only be available for all subjects taken for the remainder of 2021, indicated on the Fees schedule.
+If you do not complete the program by the end of 2021, any further subject enrolments will be billed on a full-fee basis.

 At this stage, there will be no Commonwealth Supported Places offered to postgraduate students or applicants other than for those applicants going into the government supported postgraduate certificate courses.

 Selection for CSPs is managed by ICMS’s central admissions office and is based purely on a first come fist serve basis.